 - iii.
 Activity Status: The HACP continues to implement the Preferred Owners Program and recruit potential owners to participate.
 In June 2021, an electronic survey was sent to all HACP owners and one of the questions gauged the owner's interest in learning more about the Preferred Owners Program.
 The number of Preferred Owners is expected to increase as the HACP's marketing efforts ramp up in the remainder of FY 2021 and into FY 2022.
-The HACP has submitted a waiver to the HUD Pittsburgh Field Office to use this implemented activity for the Emergency Housing Voucher Program in accordance with PIH Notice 2021-15. - iv.
+In September 2021, the HACP submitted a waiver to the HUD Pittsburgh Field Office to utilize this implemented activity for each of its Special Purpose Voucher programs to include the Emergency Housing Vouchers and HUD Mobility Demonstration and will continue to do so as new Special Purpose Voucher programs emerge in FY 2022 and beyond. - iv.
 Planned Non-Significant Changes: The HACP is proposing three (3) non-significant changes to this activity in FY 2022.
 First, for ease of implementation and to be consistent with the Pre-Approval Inspection Certification (activity #1), the HACP is proposing to change the number of days from 60 to 90 that it will accept any prior annual or initial inspection for vacated units and the construction completion inspection as the initial HQS inspection for project-based new construction units.